P-R-I-S-M-PROJECT/P.R.I.S.M/README.md

 # PRISM - Pattern Recognition & Interactive Sketch Machine

 PRISM is an AI-driven creative system that generates sophisticated geometric animations using Processing.
-It functions as an automated art studio with evolutionary memory, treating each creation as a data point in a living system.
+It functions as an interactive art studio with evolutionary memory, treating each creation as a data point in a living system.

 ## Core Components